nononovak/otwadvent2019-ctfwriteup/day4_mooo.md

 EOC
 ```

-Looking at the source carefully there weren't any command injections (which is what I assumed would be the result of this challege given that some command line calls were being made), so I was a bit stumpted.
+Looking at the source carefully there weren't any command injections (which is what I assumed would be the result of this challenge given that some command line calls were being made), so I was a bit stumped.

 ## Custom Cow